tbounsiar/tbnestjs-security/README.md

 By default, this library provides a built-in authentication form for session-based authentication.
 However, you have the flexibility to disable this default form and use your own custom authentication form if needed.

-> **Warning**
+> **_Warning_**
 > Before starting, you need to configure the session mechanism for your application.
 > Please refer to [the official documentation](https://docs.nestjs.com/techniques/session) for detailed instructions on
 > configuring sessions.

-> **Danger**
+> **_Danger_**
 > CSRF Vulnerability with Session Authentication
 >
 > Before using session authentication, please note that it is vulnerable to CSRF (Cross-Site Request Forgery) attacks.
-To enhance the security of your application, it is highly recommended to enable CSRF protection.
+> To enhance the security of your application, it is highly recommended to enable CSRF protection.
 >
+> This library offers built-in CSRF protection to enhance the security of your NestJS application.
+>
+> However, if you prefer to use a different CSRF protection solution or customize the CSRF handling,
+> you can refer to the official documentation for more options and details on implementation.
-> You can enable CSRF protection in your NestJS application by using the CSRF module provided by NestJS.
-For more information on how to configure CSRF protection, please refer to the official NestJS documentation on [CSRF Protection](https://docs.nestjs.com/security/csrf).
+> Visit the official NestJS documentation for guidance on [CSRF Protection](https://docs.nestjs.com/security/csrf).

 #### Session Setup